bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-14-newsletter.md

   unconfirmed parent transactions before child transactions (or, more generally, all unconfirmed ancestors before any descendants).
-When a child transaction was received before its parent, it was internally rejected instead of being rebroadcast.
+When a child transaction was received before its parent, it was internally rejected instead of being rebroadcast. {% assign timestamp="30:41" %}

 - [Bitcoin Core #19602][] adds a `migratewallet` RPC that will convert a wallet to natively using [descriptors][topic descriptors].
 This works for pre-HD wallets (those